Leros

 Beaches in Leros

 The beaches of Leros are exactly as you imagine the beaches of the Aegean: clear blue waters, golden sandy beaches and a relaxed atmosphere!
-Many of them have amenities like umbrellas, sunbeds, canteens.
+Many of them have amenities like umbrellas, sunbeds and canteens.
 However, there are others that are ideal for calmer moments and tranquility by the sea.

 Ferryhopper recommends you dive into:

-• Vromolithos: This is a popular beach of Leros next to the village of the same name.
-It is large, sandy, with facilities for guests, tavernas and a beach bar.
+• Vromolithos: this is a popular beach of Leros next to the village of the same name.
+It is large and sandy, with facilities for guests, tavernas and a beach bar.

-• Agia Marina: It is one of the most famous beaches of the island.
+• Agia Marina: it is one of the most famous beaches on the island.
 It is preferred mainly by families as its shallow, clear waters are ideal for children!

-• Alinda: One of the largest beaches of Leros.
+• Alinda: this is one of the largest beaches of Leros.
 It has blue waters, sand and pebbles and has amenities like umbrellas.
 Nearby you will find stores and tavernas.

 Leros is an ideal destination to spend some quality time and relax.
-However, travelers who love exploration can enrich their holiday experience as the island is full of natural beauties, cultural and historical sights.
+However, travelers who love exploration can enrich their holiday experience as the island is full of natural, cultural and historical sights.

 • Temple of Artemis in Partheni